You can link many different types of content to a hotspot, including:

-- Create a new hotspot, or click to highlight the pre-existing hotspot you want to add content to.
+- Create a new hotspot, or click to highlight a pre-existing hotspot you want to add content to.

 - Select Add content from the menu above the showcase and choose the type of content you wish to add to the hotspot.

-- If not a URL or submenu, you will be prompted to select your file(s) from the file library, or upload them via the file picker.
+- Unless you're adding a URL or submenu, you'll be prompted to select your file(s) from the file library or upload them via the file picker.

 - Click Done to confirm, or the minus button to remove and change the content again.